tu-delft-library/rdm101-book/_sources/modules/module0.md

 :gutter: 3

 :::{grid-item-card}
-:link: basics/organize
+:link: modules/module1
 :link-type: doc
 :class-header: bg-light

-Text content ✏️
+The importance of RDM 🥇
 ^^^

 Structure books with text files and Jupyter Notebooks with minimal configuration.